- Repair & Care

 The Volvo S60 compact sedan, the model its maker calls "the naughty Volvo," actually turns out to be quite nice — though it has some naughty habits that hold it back.

 After taking off the 2010 model year, the S60 returns as a redesigned 2011 in the T6 AWD trim level, named for its turbocharged six-cylinder engine and all-wheel drive.
 The 2012 model year starts early with the more affordable T5 trim level, which has a five-cylinder engine and front-wheel drive.
-(See them
+(See them compared.)
+We tested the 2011 T6.

 The Sportiest Volvo